MicrosoftDocs/Virtualization-Documentation/windows-container-samples/windowsservercore/iis-https/README.md

 # Sample - IIS with HTTPS
-This builds another layer on top of the sample [iis-10.0](../iis-10.0/readme.md), which installs Internet Information Server on a Windows Server Core container.
+This builds another layer on top of the [iis](../iis/readme.md) sample, which installs Internet Information Server on a Windows Server Core container.
 It adds a self-signed certificate and enables HTTPS for the default site.

 ## Steps to Build and Run
-1. First, build the "iis" image (see [iis-10.0 sample readme](..\iis-10.0\readme.md))
+1. First, build the "iis" image (see [iis/readme.md](../iis/readme.md))
 2. Next, build this image:
 ```none
 docker build -t iis-contoso-https .